 With a house visible ahead, follow the Yellow Trail as it turns left and reenters the woods on a footpath.
 The trail descends to cross a stream and climbs to join a woods road.
 After crossing a cleared area for a buried utility line, look carefully for a cairn on the left that marks the junction with the Old Sib Trail (black “OS” on white).

-Turn left onto the Old Sib Trail and follow it across rolling terrain.
+Turn left onto the Old Sib Trail and follow it along rolling terrain.
 In 0.4 mile, you’ll reach another junction with the Yellow Trail.
 Turn right, follow the Yellow Trail for 50 feet, then turn left to continue on the Old Sib Trail.
 The trail now traverses an area with many stone walls.
-With a trailer visible ahead, the trail crosses the last stone wall and bears left.
-After passing through a grove of cedars and recrossing a buried utility line, the trail begins a steady descent.
-Just before reaching a stream, the Old Sib Trail turns right, climbs a little, then descends to end at the Orange Trail.
+The trail crosses the last stone wall and bears left.
+It goes through a grove of cedars, crosses the AT&T right-of-way and trail begins a steady descent.
+Just before reaching a stream, the Old Sib Trail turns right, climbs a little, then descends to reach the Orange Trail.

 Turn right onto the woods road, soon crossing a stone causeway that carries the road over a stream.
 Just beyond, the road recrosses the buried utility line.
 After passing a campsite (with a picnic table) on the left, the road curves to the left and begins a steady descent.
 Here, the North Salem Trail (black “NS” on white) begins on the right, but you should stay on the road, following the orange blazes.

 Just before reaching a stone causeway that carries the road over Pine Lake, turn left following the Orange Trail onto a woods road and begins to run parallel to the eastern shore of the lake, passing the three Big Pine Lean-tos on the right.
 The road soon bears left and begins to climb rather steeply.